-A group of young entrepreneurs from India started a revolutionary platform that could change the culture of hanging out.
+A group of young entrepreneurs from India started a revolutionary platform that is changing the culture of hanging out.

 by Aisiri Amin